Tom Robinson looks back at the latest edition of the Primera as an extended season finished with Boca Juniors and Carlos Tevez sealing silverware.

 At the bottom, Crucero del Norte were by far the worst, losing all away their matches and playing their home games on a pitch of ludicrously long grass.
 By the end of the season they had given up and were preparing for life in the B. Nueva Chicago were terrible for majority of the season and looked dead and buried but made an inspiring late surge of five straight wins to take it to a final day showdown.
 It proved to be just too little too late but the Mataderos side went down with pride intact.

 On a sombre note, this year also saw a spate of football related deaths and injuries.
 Emanuel Ortega of fifth tier San Martin de Burzaco died after colliding with a wall during a game while Barracas Central striker Javier Rossi was lucky to escape the same fate after a hauntingly similar accident.
 Atletico Parana’s Cristian Gomez and Huracan de Carlos Tejedor’s Maximiliano Gil both suffered fatal heart attacks on the pitch and Lanus defender Diego Barisone died in a road traffic accident.
-With the new AFA president election still to be decided, surely this must be a top priority for the incoming leader.
+We can only hope that all of the families of these players were able to consult with professional lawyers, whether it be for personal injury or a car accident like Diego.
+This must have been a horrible experience for the families, but hopefully, their lawyers will have supported them throughout the process and case.
+But, there are still things to be decided within Football.
+Mainly, with the new AFA president election still to be decided, surely these factors must be a top priority for the incoming leader.

 As ever, football relentlessly ploughs on and even though the league is over, there is still the matter of deciding the final spots for next year’s Libertadores and Sudamericana.
 Nothing is ever simple in Argentine football and two knock-out Liguillas will whittle down a host of teams ranging from 4th to 20th to decide who gets continental football.
 As for the domestic league, it takes a break until February where there will be another transitional ‘short’ tournament before the start of a proposed year-long season in line with the European calendar.
 One things for certain, there’s never a dull moment in Argentinian football.
 Unless you’re a Crucero del Norte fan that is.